huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Make consistent daily tiny actions.
 Make everyday count.
 Never miss a day.
 Everyday you start at zero.
 The sun is new each day.
 Each morning you are born again.
 What you do today is what matters most.
 [The days are long, but the decades are short.](https://blog.samaltman.com/the-days-are-long-but-the-decades-are-short) [How you spend your days is how you spend your life.](https://www.goodreads.com/quotes/530337-how-we-spend-our-days-is-of-course-how-we)

+Never to be idle.
 No time wasted.
 Every single minute matters.
 Ten minutes, once gone, are gone for good.
 You will never get the same moment twice.

 You don't get to pick and choose when to show up, because the world will ignore your best and judge you for your worst.
 Show up every day.
 Be a habit and routine machine.
 Every single day, chop wood, carry water.
 [The work never stops.](https://www.youtube.com/watch?v=Ju5kyQJyGBY)